-All persons with CHE, CH or CHTech designations are expected to abide by the IHCS Code of Ethics.
-If the then they are required to abide by the ACLS Code of Ethics set out in the Canada Lands Surveyors
+All persons with CHE, CH or CHTech designations are expected to abide by the ACLS IHCS Code of Ethics.
+If the CHE, CH or CHTech are members of the ACLS as defined by the Canada Lands Surveyors\Regulations\, then they are required to abide by the ACLS Code of Ethics set out in the Canada Lands Surveyors Regulations.

-CHE, CH or CHTech are members of the ACLS as defined by the Canada Lands Surveyors Regulations, of Ethics and complete the IHCP Solemn Affirmation form, including the appropriate notarization, once the candidate has been approved by the IHCP, which will be provided by the ACLS Registrar at that time.
+If the person is a not a "member" of the ACLS, then the candidate is required to abide by the ACLS IHCS Code of Ethics and complete the ACLS IHCS Solemn Affirmation form, including the appropriate notarization, once the candidate has been approved by the ACLS IHCP, which will be provided by the ACLS Registrar at that time.